bcorsi/Clerestory-Investor/README.md

 > 3. Debt maturity in 8 months, no refinance activity detected (Financial Signal: refi pressure)
 > 4. Three institutional buyers closed deals within 2 miles in the last 6 months (Market Signal: active corridor)
 >
 > **No single signal would trigger action.
-The convergence of all four makes this a top-5 acquisition target in the market — and Clerestory detected it before the deal hits the market.**
+The convergence of all four makes this a top-5 acquisition target in the market — and Clerestory detected it before any broker knew the building would trade.**

 Every property in the platform is continuously scored against this kind of multi-signal convergence.
 The more data sources connected, the more convergence events detected.